gautam753/webCrawler/README.md

 ## Getting Started

-These is a demo application to achieve the Web Crawler functunality
+These is a demo application to achieve the Web Crawler functionality

 ### Prerequisites

 1. Java 8 must be installed and need to set the java path properly to load the classes.
-2. Recommended Spring suite ide tool to import the project because it's a spring boot application.
+2. Recommended Spring suite idea tool to import the project because it's a spring boot application.

 ## How to build and run the solution:
 ```
 	## Approach 1
 	1. Go to path https://github.com/gautam753/webCrawler
 	2. User can find a jar file named as "WebCrawlerSampleProject-1.0.0.jar".
-	3. Downlaod the jar file in a folder.
+	3. Download the jar file in a folder.
-	4. Nevigate to the folder.
+	4. Navigate to the folder.
-	5. Open command prompt and Nevigate to the folder where the jar file has been downladed.
+	5. Open command prompt and Navigate to the folder where the jar file has been downloaded.
 	6. Run command "java -jar WebCrawlerSampleProject-1.0.0.jar" to run the spring boot application.
 	7. After running the spring boot application user needs to input the service url and go.
 	8. Service URL: http://localhost:8080/webcrawl?crawledUrl=https://www.prudential.co.uk/&depth=2
 	9. User can set "crawledUrl" whatever user wants as an URL and "depth" must be an integer.
-	10. Usre will get the outpt as a JSON format in the browser and Spring suite tool console.
+	10. User will get the output as a JSON format in the browser and Spring suite tool console.
 	11. It will take some time to get the output in the browser.
 After getting the output, copy the output and paste it to a json viewer to view the output properly.
 ```